How To Install Floor Marking Tape

 Make sure the application area has been properly cleaned.
 This involves making sure there are no oily areas, dust or dirt.

-Remember that there are no exact regulations for floor marking, so staying consistent.
+Remember that there are no exact regulations for floor marking, so staying consistent is key.
 In this example we’ll be using PathFinder hazard stripped Flex tape.

 Use the frame of the doorway as the guidelines.
 After aligning with a T or square to ensure accurate angles, place PathFinder tape on either side of the door frame, creating perpendicular lines.
 Then, if the door swings in, find the maximum distance the door will swing, if it swings out- simply select the desired distance and lay the cross piece down.
 Create two 90 degree corners at the intersections and smooth out the remaining end pieces.
 If you need assistance creating corners using PathFinder- follow the link.